DevOpsBootcamp/website/source/databases.rst

 .. ifnotslides::

-    SQL databases are very prevelant, but at the end of the day a company or developer needs to weigh their tools against their needs and sometimes an SQL database doesn't do it, or is just overkill.
+    SQL databases are very prevalent, but at the end of the day a company or developer needs to weigh their tools against their needs and sometimes an SQL database doesn't do it, or is just overkill.

     In cases like these a NoSQL database can be used to store you database in different / more flexible ways.

-    NoSQL databases can also offer more flexibilty in storage options, allowing one to spread data across many machines more easily than SQL databases tend to do.
+    NoSQL databases can also offer more flexibility in storage options, allowing one to spread data across many machines more easily than SQL databases tend to do.